Foreclosure Defense Attorneys

-If you’ve received notice of a potential foreclosure you need to act fast.
+Suppose you’ve received notice of potential foreclosure; you need to act fast.
 A foreclosure defense lawyer can help!
 The earlier you respond to a foreclosure, the more options you have to try to save your home, preserve your credit, and restore your peace of mind.
 At Slater & Zurz LLP, we’ve been serving our Ohio clients’ legal needs for over 40 years.
 We’ve developed a long track record of success.
 Call or email us to schedule a free consultation with a foreclosure defense lawyer.
 We’ll review your case, answer your questions, and recommend what we believe is the most effective way to address your foreclosure and achieve your goals.

 Once you believe foreclosure is imminent, the first step is to determine where you are in the process.